- P. Aggarwal, B.A., M.B.A. (India), M.B.A., Ph.D. (Chicago), Professor

 - Double Degree: B.B.A., Specialist (Co-op) Program in Management and Finance/Honours B.Sc., Specialist (Co-op) Program in Statistics, Quantitative Finance Stream

 The Double Degree programs create an accelerated pathway for students who would otherwise have to complete two separate Specialist programs.
 They explicitly focus on finance and quantitative methods, providing students with a thorough education in both the business and the quantitative aspects of the financial industry.
 The Double Degree programs take advantage of existing synergies to allow students to complete both undergraduate programs and degrees within five years without compromising their learning experience.
-Students will complete a total of 25.0 credits and, for those enrolled in the Double Degree (Specialist Co-op programs), students must also complete three mandatory Co-op work terms.
+Students will complete a total of 25.0 credits and, those enrolled in the Double Degree (Specialist Co-op programs), must also complete three mandatory Co-op work terms.
 For more information, including Admission and Program requirements, see the Double Degree Programs section of the Calendar.

 Experiential Learning and Outreach

 For a community-based experiential learning opportunity in your academic field of interest, consider the course CTLB03H3, which can be found in the Teaching and Learning section of the Calendar.